 Here we see a three-way case distinction.
-Local blocks have many other uses.
+Local blocks have many other uses, but mainly in large and complicated proofs.
+They are the most general option but should be seen as a last resort when more specialised structuring forms seem to be insufficient.